 Can a coach then learn to be a competent listener ‘come what may’ to be effective with a client?
 This paper examines the impact of a coach’s attitudes on his or her development as a powerful listener.

 ‘The International Listening Association’ defines listening as the process of receiving, constructing meaning from, and responding to spoken and nonverbal messages (www.listen.org, 1996).
-Little was known about the process of listening till recently.
-The word ‘listening’ was in fact often used interchangeably with the term ‘hearing’ which essentially is a physical sequence of the three stages of receiving sound (by the ears), registering the sound in the brain, and auditory association.
-Thus, while hearing is mostly physiological in nature, listening is a psychological act.
+Little was known about the process of listening until recently.
+The word ‘listening’ was often used interchangeably with the term ‘hearing’ which essentially is a physical sequence of the three stages of receiving sound (by the ears), registering the sound in the brain, and auditory association.
+Thus, while hearing is mostly physiological, listening is a psychological act.
 Although the mechanics of hearing are a prerequisite to listening, moving from mere hearing to effective listening requires a conscious and deliberate effort, and it starts with looking inwards.